Chances are you’ve heard of a bucket list, but have you ever made a language learning bucket list?

 Work on your vocabulary as well as your reading skills.
 The last thing you want is to mix up a side of potatoes with a side of brussels sprouts on the menu.

 You’ll also want to work on your pronunciation to be sure you’re as clear as possible.
-Practise with a native teacher or tutor who can give you constructive feedback.
+Practise with a native-level teacher or tutor who can give you constructive feedback.

 Comfortably watch a foreign film